12.6. Creating a Model to Correct PurpleAir Measurements#

 m, b = model.coef_[0], model.intercept_

-Inverting the line we get the estimate:
+By inverting the line, we get the estimate:

 print(f"True Air Quality Estimate = {-b/m:.2} + {1/m:.2}PA")